Finance & Prices

 Most of the statistics presented in this chapter have been previously released.
-Some of the figures on prices (Tables 8.1 and 8.2, Figures 8.1 and 8.2), on gross value added (Table 8.3) and on other government expenditure on forestry (Table 8.5) have been revised since Forestry Statistics 2012.
+Some of the figures on prices (Tables 8.1 and 8.2, Figures 8.1 and 8.2), on gross value added (Table 8.3), on funding public forests (Table 8.4) and on grant money paid (Table 8.6, Figure 8.3) have been revised since Forestry Statistics 2013.
 For further details on revisions, see the Finance & Prices section of the Sources chapter.

 A copy of all Finance & Prices tables is available to download as an Excel spreadsheet from the Tables for Download page.